Tora-san, the Expert: Cast

+Production

+During the filming, Tanaka and Sawada had an affair despite his marriage to Emi Ito.

+Several scenes within the film were shot on location at and near Yunohira, an onsen village that continues to celebrate their inclusion in the movie to this day.

 Critical appraisal

 Kiyoshi Atsumi, the star of the Otoko wa Tsurai yo series won the Best Actor prize at the Blue Ribbon Awards for his role in Tora-san, the Expert.
 Co-star Yūko Tanaka was nominated for Best Actress at the Japan Academy Prize.
 The casting of Kenji Sawada, then one of Japan's most flamboyant rock stars, as the painfully shy Saburo, also drew attention.

 Stuart Galbraith IV judges this film to be one of the best in the series, helped by Tanaka's outstanding performance.
 The German-language site molodezhnaja gives Tora-san, the Expert three and a half out of five stars.

 Availability

 Tora-san, the Expert was released theatrically on December 28, 1982.
 In Japan, the film was released on videotape in 1986 and 1996, and in DVD format in 2005 and 2008.